kudobuilder/kudo/keps/0002-dynamic-crds.md

 ## Alternatives [optional]

 Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by a KEP.

-## Infrastructure Needed [optional]

-Use this section if you need things from the project/owner.
-Examples include a new subproject, repos requested, github details.
-Listing these here allows a owner to get the process for these resources started right away.